maratai/craftery/fiber_arts/fiber_art_suppliers.md

 - [Treenway Silks](https://www.treenwaysilks.com/) - US-based supplier, fantastic mulberry and tussah silk for spinning.
 Also other varieties and blends I haven't tried yet.
 - [WEBS Yarn](https://www.yarn.com/) - US-based supplier.
 I have a [Toika loom](https://www.yarn.com/pages/toika-looms) (8-harness 8-shaft Toika Lail) on order from them.
 [Toika Laila listing on Toika's website](https://shop.toika.com/category/6/laila-loom); Toika itself is Finland-based but WEBS is their official sole distributor in the USA.
 - [Woodington UK](https://woodingtonuk.com/) - UK-based maker of looms and weaving tools.
 I have the [folding tablet loom](https://woodingtonuk.com/products/folding-tablet-loom) and it's gorgeous; if I weren't in the US, I would be ordering more from here.
+- [WooLee Winder Co.](https://www.wooleewinderstore.com/) - Flyers that wind on evenly for you, mechanical.
+I have one on order for my Louet S90 - will report back!
 - [The Woolery](https://woolery.com/) - US-based.
 - MORE TK